-The first known house at Fursdon was a simple three room cross passage cotttage, which became a hall house in the medieval period.
+The first known house at Fursdon was a simple three-room cross-passage cottage, which became a hall house in the medieval period.
 The current house was built in the 1730s.
-To that Georgian house a colonnaded front was added in 1815.
-The interior feature a family costume collection dating back to the 18th century.
+To that Georgian house, a collonaded front was added in 1815.
+The interior features a family costume collection dating back to the 18th century.

 When our tour was ready to start we joined our guide in front of the house, where she gave us a short history of the family and how the house has changed over the centuries.
 She pointed out one feature I had missed when looking at the Georgian front facade of Fursdon; one of the two doors you see is false, a fake inserted to give the impression of the symmetry so beloved by the Georgians.